jbexta/AgentPilot/README.md

 - Actions aren't implemented in the GUI yet

 ## Notes
-I use this app myself, so it'll always be maintained long after it's finished.
-Until it gets made obsolete by some AI brain interface.
-That's when I'm out and I'll be living in some woods somewhere lol

-If you find this project useful please consider showing support by dropping a star or leaving a tip :)
+If you find this project useful please consider showing support by giving a star or leaving a tip :)
 <br><br>
 BTC:<br>
 ETH: <br>